 During the summers of 1968 and 1969, John was a volunteer lawyer in Jackson, Mississippi for the Lawyers Committee for Civil Rights Under Law.

-John was the treasurer, and then chairman, of Rudolph W. Giuliani's successful New York City mayoral campaigns and served as chairman of his political committee.
+John was the treasurer, and then chairman, of Mayor Rudolph W. Giuliani's successful New York City mayoral campaigns and served as chairman of his political committee.

 He continues both to serve as an arbitrator and mediator and do pro bono work.
 As a mediator, he is noted for his preparation, even-handed approach and skill in bringing parties together to reach settlement despite the often-wide disparities between their positions.
 His pro bono clients include MFY Legal Services, Inc., the Family Court Volunteer Attorney Program, Kids In Need of Defense and the Office of Mediation, United States District Court, Southern District of New York.
 John was honored in 2017 by the New York State Unified Court System for outstanding work and dedicated pro bono service.